glowkeeper/P3D/docs/forces.md

 ## The n-Body Problem

 The n-body problem involves solving an equation for the motion of a group of objects that interact via gravitational forces.
 For two objects, the motions can be precisely computed.
 Adding one more body turns the problem into a three-body problem, for which no formal solution exists.
-However, that does not mean that it is impossible to model forces applied to n-bodies; for example, the paper [Classification of Symmetry Groups for Planar n-Body Choreographies](https://www.cambridge.org/core/journals/forum-of-mathematics-sigma/article/classification-of-symmetry-groups-for-planar-nbody-choreographies/710D0EC787DED736B64A94D0E5CD01E1) by James Montaldi and Katrina Steckles, explores choreographic solutions to the n-body problem (defined as periodic motions of bodies following one another at regular intervals).
+However, that does not mean that it is impossible to model gravity applied to n-bodies; for example, the paper [Classification of Symmetry Groups for Planar n-Body Choreographies](https://www.cambridge.org/core/journals/forum-of-mathematics-sigma/article/classification-of-symmetry-groups-for-planar-nbody-choreographies/710D0EC787DED736B64A94D0E5CD01E1) by James Montaldi and Katrina Steckles, explores choreographic solutions to the n-body problem (defined as periodic motions of bodies following one another at regular intervals).

 ## A Note on Time and Physics Engines